 Papaya leaves help increase the blood platelet count and combat the symptoms of dengue.

 How-to: Crush papaya leaves and strain them with a cloth to get juice which can be consumed directly.

 Turmeric is known to boost metabolism and is extremely helpful in making the recovery process faster.

 How-to: The classic turmeric milk is the way to go in dengue as well.

 Fenugreek seeds help reduce fever and have a soothing effect on pain.
 They will help your little one sleep better too.

 How-to: Soak the leaves in water and then serve the water to your child for relief.

 As mentioned earlier, basil is extremely good for boosting immunity and is recommended in Ayurveda for treatment for dengue.

-How to: Make your little on chew on basil leaves.
+How-to: Make your little one chew on basil leaves.
 Also, spray basil essential oil around the house for repelling mosquitoes.